 - The coach is licensed to carry 12 passengers, including the driver.
 The user will not allow this number to be exceeded.

-- The driver must be experienced in operating a vehicle on ski field roads and a set of vehicle chains to use will be provided at a cost of $10 to the user.
+- The driver must be experienced in operating a vehicle on ski field roads and a set of vehicle chains will be provided at a cost of $10 to the user.
 These chains must be used on the vehicle where conditions warrant them and ski field management so direct.

 - The user shall ensure that reasonable care is taken in handling and parking the coach and it is left securely locked and secure while unattended and during the return period which may be outside normal office hours.